<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 by Keith Fentress / January 24, 2020

-The corridors in my elementary school were filled with lockers and were simply the path we took to get from point A to point B. Classrooms had few windows and were filled with rows of desks all facing the teacher’s desk in the front.
+The corridors in my elementary school were filled with lockers and were simply the path we took from point A to point B. Classrooms had few windows and were filled with rows of desks facing the teacher’s desk in the front.
 Quite a dramatic difference from this modern school design!

 New call-to-action